Search

 € 20,00

 HAMEL, Hendrick.
 Verhaal van het vergaan van het jacht De Sperwer en van het wedervaren der schipbreukelingen op het eiland Quelpaert en het vasteland van Korea (1653-1666) met eene beschrijving van dat rijk.
 Uitgegeven door B. Hoetink. 's Gravenhage, Martinus Nijhoff, 1920.
-Cloth.
+Original cloth.
 With folding map and 11 illustrations.
-XXX,LIII,165 pp. Linschoten Vereeniging XVIII. - Hendrik Hamel's (1653-1666) account of his unexpected and not voluntary visit to Korea (1653-1666) has long been known as the earliest report in a western language on the land, people and customs of Korea.
+XXX,LIII,165 pp. Linschoten Vereeniging XVIII. - In 1653, while sailing to Japan, Hamel and his crew were shipwrecked off Jeju Island, then part of the state of Joseon.
+Because of Joseon's isolationist policies, they were refused permission to leave the country.
+Hamel ended up spending thirteen years in Joseon, until he escaped to a Dutch trading mission on Deshima in 1666.
+Hendrik Hamel's account of his not voluntary visit to Korea (1653-1666) has long been known as the earliest report in a western language on the land, people and customs of Korea.
 [Boeknr.: 6178 ]

 € 150,00

 HONORÉ NABER, S.P.L' & Irene A. WRIGHT.
 Piet Heyn en de zilvervloot.
 Documenten uit het archief van den luitenant-admiraal Piet Heyn.
 Met toelichting en eene levensbeschrijving van dien vlootvoogd uitgegeven.
 Utrecht, Kemink & Zoon, 1928.
-Original printed wrappers (spine sl. dam.).
+2 volumes in 1.
+Original printed wrappers.
 With portrait and folding map.
-CLXXXVII,(1),239,(1),XXXIX,(1),308 pp. Werken Historisch Genootschap.. - Documents relating to the capure by Piet Heyn of the very rich Spanish Silver Fleet in the Caribbean area in 1628.
+CLXXXVII,(1),239,(1),XXXIX,(1),308 pp. Werken Historisch Genootschap. - Documents relating to the capure by Piet Heyn (1577 - 1629) of the very rich Spanish Silver Fleet in the Caribbean area in 1628.
+This raid, the Battle of Matanzas Bay on the north coast of Cuba, is one of the most famous chapters in Dutch history. - Standard work.
 [Boeknr.: 7513 ]

 KERN, J.D.H.
 De schrik der Zuidzee.
 Leven en daden van een vrijbuiter uit den tegenwoordigen tijd.
 Zutphen, Schillemans & Van Belkum, (1893).Original pictorial red cloth.
 With plates by Joh.
 Gehrts.
 448 pp. First edition. - Dealing with William Henry "Bully" Hayes (1827/1829 - 1877) a notorious American ship's captain who was engaged in blackbirding in the 1860s and 1870s.
 Hayes operated across the breadth of the Pacific Ocean from the 1850s until his murder on 31 March 1877.
 He has been described as a South Sea pirate and "the last of the buccaneers".
 [Boeknr.: 37297 ]